FactoryBoy/factory_boy/docs/reference.rst

         The name of the method to call on the :attr:`~FactoryOptions.model` object

-    .. attribute:: args
+    .. attribute:: arg

-        The default set of unnamed arguments to pass to the method given in :attr:`method_name`
+        The default, optional, positional argument to pass to the method given in :attr:`method_name`

     .. attribute:: kwargs